- a fine wool fabric with a soft finish

-because first produced in Saxony (region in SE Germany)
+Origin: because first produced inch(es) Saxony (region inch(es) southeastern Germany)

 - region of E Germany: formerly an electorate, kingdom, Prussian province, & state of the Weimar Republic

 - state of E Germany: 6,564 sq mi (17,000 sq km); pop.
 4,641,000; cap.
 Dresden

 - medieval duchy at the base of the Jutland peninsula in what is now Lower Saxony

 Used by arrangement with John Wiley & Sons, Inc.